Neel-Chudasama/morning-report-notifier/README.md

 Piccadilly: Part Closure ....

-## 📎 Future Improvements
+## Future Improvements

-- Add location-based weather and TfL updates
+- Add location-based TfL updates with commute to work estimation
-- Add rainfall probability to improve advice
+- Add alternative route suggestions if there are train cancellations or delays
 - Add daily email report option

 ---

-## 💡 Inspiration
+## Inspiration

 This project was inspired by the idea of getting actionable insights (like what to wear or which tube line to avoid) before even getting out of bed.

 ---

-## 🧑‍💻 Author
+## Author

 **Neel Chudasama**
 This is a personal project for learning and automation purposes.
-Built with ❤️ using Python, GitHub Actions, and public APIs.
+Built with love using Python, GitHub Actions, and public APIs.